Truth or Consequences: Broadcast history

 Edwards pioneered several technologies for recording live television programs.
 When Truth or Consequences established a permanent presence on TV in 1950, Edwards arranged to have it be recorded on 35mm film, using multiple cameras simultaneously—the first TV program recorded before a live audience to do so.
 A similar process was then adapted by Desilu for I Love Lucy the following year.
 On January 22, 1957, the show, which was produced in Hollywood, became the first program to be broadcast in all time zones from a prerecorded videotape.
-This technology, which had only been introduced the previous year, had previously been used only for time-delayed broadcasts to the West Coast.
+This technology had previously been used only for time-delayed broadcasts to the West Coast.

 In 1966, Truth or Consequences became the first successful daily game show in first-run syndication (as opposed to reruns) to not air on a network, having ended its NBC run one year earlier.
 This version continued through 1975.

 In the fall of 1977, a syndicated revival titled The New Truth or Consequences premiered.
 Because Bob Barker had already agreed to take over The Nighttime Price Is Right from Dennis James, he was unavailable and Bob Hilton took over hosting.
 However, this version did not click in the ratings and was cancelled after a single season.

 A decade later, Truth or Consequences returned in syndication for the 1987–1988 season, this time with actor Larry Anderson as host, assisted by Murray Langston (better known as "The Unknown Comic" on The Gong Show).
 This effort also failed to attract audiences and was gone after one season.